Mirosław Hermaszewski: Personal life

 Hermaszewski was interested in aviation and model aircraft from an early age.
 He was married to Emilia (née Łazar) Hermaszewska from 1966 until his death; together they had two children, Mirosław (born 1966) and Emilia (born 1974).
 They also had four grandchildren: Julia, Amelia, Emilia, and Stanisław as well as a pet Yorkshire Terrier Giokonda.
 Hermaszewski's son, Porucznik Mirosław Roman Hermaszewski, followed in the footsteps of his father and uncle, graduating from the Polish Air Force University to become a military reserve force officer.
 Hermaszewski's daughter Emilia married politician Ryszard Czarnecki.

 During their training and after their joint mission to the Salyut 6 orbital station, Pyotr Klimuk and Mirosław Hermaszewski befriended each other – they stayed in touch and remained close friends ever since.
 Mirosław also befriended numerous other persons associated with the Soviet space programme during his time in Russia and Kazakhstan, including members of Yuri Gagarin's family and Alexei Leonov.
 Hermaszewski continued to express gratitude for being given the opportunity to see the cosmos firsthand and recalled it very fondly, admitting that he missed it and still dreamed about the experience often.
 He regularly visited schools and spoke with children of all ages, as well as attending interviews with various media outlets; he has been described as a "modest and likeable person".
 Hermaszewski said he had an "aesthetic experience" that transformed into a "spiritual experience" while aboard the Soyuz 30 in space, but he viewed faith and religion as an intimate and private matter.

 Hermaszewski was highly critical of for-profit spaceflight and viewed space exploration as something that should to be done for science and human progress.
 In an interview he once stated:

+Mirosław Hermaszewski supported Polish engineer Sławosz Uznański-Wiśniewski during the latter's selection process for the 2022 European Space Agency Astronaut Group.
+In a February 2025 interview, Uznański stated that Hermaszewski was the first person to call him with congratulations in the morning after he was accepted.
+Uznański would go on to be selected for the European Space Agency's Ignis part of Axiom Mission 4, citing Hermaszewski as a major inspiration.
+On 25 June, 2025, less than three years after Hermaszewski's death, Uznański-Wiśniewski launched to space as the second Polish person in history.
+Aboard the Crew Dragon Grace that took Axiom Mission 4 to the International Space Station, Uznański-Wiśniewski brought the same Polish flag that first flew to space in 1978 attached to Hermaszewski's spacesuit.